The Middle Ages, a set of 11 booklets for KS3, is now available for purchase here.

 Booklet 10 – King John and the Magna Carta

 More details on the contents of each booklets can be found here.
 To get a taste of what these booklets are like, I have released Booklet 5 (click on the link to download a PDF).
+There is also a sample page from Booklet 6 available to view.
 Please do take a peak.

 All the best,